 We used some of our freshly made basil pesto and fresh tomatoes from the garden to build these “burgers”.
 We were pleasantly surprised at how easy they were to whip up, and even more impressed at the delicious meld of flavors (I believe the word “perfection” may have been mumbled between bites).

 Give them a try – and let us know if you become a believer in the mushroom “burger”!

-3 Cook the mushrooms: Place the mushrooms on grill (or in a grill pan) and cook about 5 minutes per side, until juicy.
+- Place the mushrooms on grill (or in a grill pan) and cook about 5 minutes per side, until juicy.
 In the last minute, place provolone cheese slices on top of each mushroom and grill until melted, then remove from the grill.
-(Optional – you also can grill the ciabatta rolls by brushing them with olive oil and placing them on the grill until toasted.)
+Brush the cibatta rolls with olive oil and place them on the grill until toasted.

-5 Assemble the burgers: Place each grilled portabello on half of a roll.
+- Place each grilled portabello cap on half of a roll.
 Top with a spoonful of pesto, a tomato slice, a handful of arugula, and the other half of the roll.